-communicate its purpose, role, functions, capacities, and scope of services;

 provide information about the strengths, needs, and challenges of the individuals, families, and groups it serves; and

 build community support and presence and maintain effective partnerships.

 NA The organization is a network management entity in which all points of contact with the network are made through network providers.